-Interestingly, in a recent poll about inequality perceptions in the US, where people were asked to place themselves in the bottom 99 percent or top 1 percent of the income distribution, 68 percent of respondents said they were part of the 99 percent, while 13 percent though of themselves as part of the top 1 percent of moneymakers (19 percent had no opinion on the question).
+&lt;sup>10 Interestingly, in a recent poll about inequality perceptions in the USA, where people were asked to place themselves in the bottom 99 per cent or top 1 per cent of the income distribution, 68 per cent of respondents said they were part of the 99 per cent, while 13 per cent thought of themselves as part of the top 1 per cent of money makers (19 per cent had no opinion on the question).
 This strikingly indicates common misperceptions, both about the actual level of inequality, and the relative position of the different income groups (http://pollposition.com/2011/11/01/can-13-be-part-of-elite-1/).